Lee Myung-bak: Early political career

 In 1992, Lee made the transition from business to politics, leaving Hyundai after a 27-year career.
 He joined the Democratic Liberal Party instead of the Unification National Party, founded by Chung Ju-yung.
 He was elected as a member of the 14th Korean National Assembly (for Proportional representation).
 Upon his election, he stated that he ran for the office because "after watching Mikhail Gorbachev change the world, I wanted to see if I could do the same."
 In 1995, he ran for the city of Seoul's mayoral election, but lost to former prime minister Chung Won-sik during the primary of the Democratic Liberal Party.

 In 1996, Lee was reelected as a member of the Korean National Assembly, representing Jongno District, Seoul.
-One of his opponents was future president Roh Moo-hyun, who ranked third place.
+One of his opponents was future president Roh Moo-hyun, who ranked third.

 In 1999, Lee was a visiting scholar at the George Washington University, in Washington, DC.

 Into his second-term, his former secretary Kim Yoo-chan disclosed that Lee had spent excessively in his election campaign, often at the expense of taxpayers outside of his district.
 After receiving US$18,000 from Lee, Kim wrote a letter reversing his disclosure and fled to Tajikistan.
 Lee resigned in 1998 before being fined US$6.5 million for breaking election law and forcing Kim to flee.
 In the by-election held after his resignation, Roh Moo-hyun was elected as his successor.